gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 here is why it matters,
 here is why we are uniquely positioned to answer it.

-This is a visibility skill —
+This is a visibility skill,
 the ability to make work seem important to non-experts.